Dutch Catechism

 The Dutch Catechism of 1966 (De Nieuwe Katechismus, geloofsverkondiging voor volwassenen; English translation: A New Catechism: Catholic Faith for Adults) was the first post-Vatican II Catholic catechism.
 It was commissioned and authorized by the Catholic hierarchy of the Netherlands.
-Its lead authors were Edward Schillebeeckx OP, the influential Dominican intellectual, and Piet Schoonenberg, S.J., a professor of dogmatic theology at the Catholic University of Nijmegen (whose works were censured by the Congregation for the Doctrine of the Faith on more than one occasion, because of problematic Christological views).
+Its lead authors were Edward Schillebeeckx, O.P., the influential Dominican intellectual, and Piet Schoonenberg, S.J., a professor of dogmatic theology at the Catholic University of Nijmegen (whose works were censured by the Congregation for the Doctrine of the Faith on more than one occasion, because of problematic Christological views).

 Summary

 The Dutch Catechism was intended by the bishops of the Netherlands "to make the message of Jesus Christ sound as new as it is."
 It also intended to carry an ecumenical message; its foreword states "Denominational differences, which shall not be blurred or ignored in this book, need not to be barriers.
 We hope that they may lead to discussions, where the human existence we share will receive further elucidation."

 The catechism has five parts and one supplement.
 The first part reviews the mystery of existence.
-The second part discusses other religions and philosophies, including Buddhism, Hinduism, Islam, humanism and Marxism, and the spirit of God in the world.
+The second part discusses other religions and philosophies, including Buddhism, Hinduism, Islam, humanism, and Marxism, and the spirit of God in the world.
 A special section describes the way of Israel in terms of God's works, and Holy Scripture.
 The third part focuses on Christ.
 The way of Christ is subject of the fourth part.
 The final part focuses on the end of man, and his fulfillment in meeting God.